lilianasku/Time-series-analysis/README.md

 The goal of the project is to investigate whether the rainfall dataset is reliable and whether we can use it for time series data modeling.
 We are trying to answer a question about the accuracy of the predictions for short and long-term variations for this data set.

-<li> <a  href="https://github.com/lilianasku/Time-series-analysis/blob/master/notebooks/Rainfall_EDA.ipynb"> Exploratory data analysis of rain fall data </a>
+<li> <a  href="https://github.com/lilianasku/Time-series-analysis/blob/master/notebooks/Rainfall_EDA.ipynb"> Exploratory data analysis of rainfall data </a>

-<li> <a  href="https://github.com/lilianasku/Time-series-analysis/blob/master/notebooks/Rainfall_EDA.ipynb"> Exploratory data analysis of rain fall data </a>
+<li> <a  href=" https://github.com/lilianasku/Time-series-analysis/blob/master/notebooks/Rainfall_SeasonalChanges.ipynb"> Trends and seasonal changes of rainfall data </a>

 #### 2. Exchange rates